 How is digitisation in the electricity sector developing and how it can help enable our transition to a decarbonised electricity system?
 With presentations from those working practically with the technology on the ground, this session aims to give an overview of digitisation and 'get behind the buzzwords'.

-In this presentation, Stamatia Gkiala Fikari form WiseGRID's Planning and Performance Branch took us on a whistle-stop tour of the project.
+In this presentation, Stamatia Gkiala Fikari, member of one WiseGRID pilot site team took us on a whistle-stop tour of the project.
 She explained the goals of the project and its practical implementation in Greece, Belgium, Spain and Italy.